Site Summary Profile

 The site’s PRP conducted the cleanup activities described above from 1986 until 1987, and then began annual fish monitoring.
 In 1994 and 2003, respectively, largemouth bass and catfish achieved continued attainment of the performance standard in each reach.
 Smallmouth buffalo achieved continued attainment of the performance standard for Reaches B and C in 2010 and 2006, respectively.

-The site’s fourth Five-Year Review, completed in 2009, found that the site’s cleanup continues to protect people and the environment from remaining site contamination.
+The site’s fourth Five-Year Review, completed February 17, 2010, found that the site’s cleanup continues to protect people and the environment from remaining site contamination.

 In 1980, EPA and the State of Alabama filed complaints against the site’s PRP.
 The complaints alleged that DDT discharged from the manufacturing plant had created an imminent and substantial endangerment to human health and the environment.